r-wambui/Agro-detect-model/docs/index.md

 ### Introduction

-In this tuitorial we will be creating a simple crop disease detector using PyTorch.
-We will use plant dataset that consists of 39 different classes of crop diseases with RGB images.
-We will leverage the power of Convolutional Neural Network(CNN)to achieve this.
+In this tutorial, we will be creating a simple crop disease detector using PyTorch.
+We will use a plant dataset that consists of 39 different classes of crop diseases with RGB images.
+We will leverage the power of the Convolutional Neural Network(CNN)to achieve this.

 ### Prerequisites

  * Install PyTorch
- * Basic Understanding on Nueral Networks specifically in this case Convolutional Neural Network(CNN)
+ * Basic Understanding on Neueral Networks specifically in this case Convolutional Neural Network(CNN)

 #### Install PyTorch
 - Follow the guidelines on the [website](https://pytorch.org/) to install PyTorch.
-Based on your  *operating system*, *the package* and the *programming  laguage* you are given the command to run to install.
+Based on your  *operating system*, *the package*, and the *programming  language* you are given the command to run to install.

 <img src= "https://github.com/r-wambui/Agro-detect-model/raw/develop/static/img/pytorch_install.png" />

 <br> <br>

 ####  Convolutional Neural Network(CNN)
-A CNN is a type of neural network which mainly include convolutional and pooling layers.
+CNN is a type of neural network which mainly includes convolutional and pooling layers.

-- Convolutional layer - contains a set of filters whose height and weight are smaller of the input image.
+- Convolutional layer - contains a set of filters whose height and weight are smaller than the input image.
 These weights are then trained
-- Pooling layer - Incorporated between two convolutional layers, a pooling layer reduces the number of parametrs and computatuon power by down-sampling the images through an activation function.
+- Pooling layer - Incorporated between two convolutional layers, a pooling layer reduces the number of parameters and computation power by down-sampling the images through an activation function.
-- Fully connected layer- Takes the end results of convolutional and pooling process and reaches a classification decision.
+- Fully connected layer- Takes the end results of the convolutional and pooling process and reaches a classification decision.

 <img src= "https://github.com/r-wambui/Agro-detect-model/raw/develop/static/img/Architecture.png" />
 <br>

-Creating a CNN will involves the following:
+Creating a CNN will involve the following:

 ```Step 1: Data loading and transformation```